Are you a homeowner or building manager?

 Posted on:

-Companies affected by CTA are required to file a beneficial ownership report by January 1, 2025 if they were created or registered to do business prior to January 1, 2024.
-Companies created or registered on or after January 1, 2024, and before January 1, 2025 will have 90 calendar days after receiving notice of the company’s creation or registration to file their reports.
-More information about reporting requirements can be found on FinCEN’s website.
-FinCEN has also published a Beneficial Ownership Information Small Entity Compliance Guide which can be found here.
+Companies affected by CTA would have been required to file a beneficial ownership report by January 1, 2025 if they were created or registered to do business prior to January 1, 2024.
+Companies created or registered on or after January 1, 2024, and before January 1, 2025 would have had 90 calendar days after receiving notice of the company’s creation or registration to file their reports.
+More information about the reporting requirements can be found on FinCEN’s website.
+FinCEN also published a Beneficial Ownership Information Small Entity Compliance Guide which can be found here.

 In conjunction with the hearing, ACCA President and CEO Barton James sent a letter to Senator Tommy Tuberville and Representative Warren Davidson who introduced legislation to repeal the CTA.
 The letter states: